worldstar/MedSAM2-Labelme/README.md

 Update the path to the global_data.json, which is around line 1981.
 ```
 It is recommended to use an absolute path to ensure no errors occur.

-## We will later release our fine-tuned checkpoints.

 ## Some possible errors
 ### You might encounter this Qt error on Windows 11.